sourcehut-mirrors/chawan/README.md

 take whatever non-UTF-8 string you want to decode, pass it to the decoder, and use the result immediately.

+Q: What API should I use?

+For decoding: the TextDecoderContext.decode() iterator provides a fairly high-level API that does no unnecessary copying, and I recommend using that where you can.

+You may also use `decodeAll` when performance is less of a concern and/or you need the output to be in a string, or reach to `decodercore` directly if you really need the best performance.
+(In the latter case I recommend you study the `decoder` module first, because it's very easy to get it wrong.)

+For encoding: sorry, at the moment you need to use `encodercore` or stick with the (non-optimal) `encodeAll`.
+I'll see if I can add an in-between API in the future.

 Q: Is it correct?

-A: At the moment, Chagashi only uses memory-safe operations, so at the very least it cannot have memory errors.

-Testing is still somewhat inadequate: many single-byte encodings are not tested yet, and we do not have fuzzing either.
-This will be improved over time.
+A: To my knowledge, yes.
+However, testing is still somewhat inadequate: many single-byte encodings are not covered yet, and we do not have fuzzing either.

 Q: Is it fast?

-A: Reduced code size and/or complexity is generally preferred to performance.
-However, it is still reasonably fast in the most common cases.
+A: Not really, I have done very little optimization because it's not necessary for my use case.

 To check whether it is fast enough for your needs, you can try something like